Bucktail Jigs and Tied Jigs

 The intriguing part of tied jigs is their versatility.
 Once a suitably weighted and designed jig hook is in place, the options are endless for what can be tied and created.
 In the hands of a skilled tier, the jig is a canvas, and the palette of materials is incredibly diverse.
 This means that the same materials and techniques that fly tyers use to create successful fly patterns can be applied to tied jigs.
 This opens up a whole new realm for lure fishermen.

-One such company who is exploring this new realm is Buggs Fishing.
+One such company that is exploring this new realm is Buggs Fishing.
 This company is near and dear to our hearts here at Saltwater Fishing Texas.
 We've been developing these fishing lures in tandem with our work on this site.
 The first Buggs lures were developed for use on the Texas Gulf Coast.
 You'll see the story soon on the Manufacturer's page.
-An example of one the lures is shown above.
+An example of one of the lures is shown above.

 Tied Jigs have been catching fish for many years, for the reasons stated above.
 The Plugger references them in his book as teasers for his Spoons.
 These jigs work well for any fish that swims.
 While bucktail is an effective material for saltwater fishing lures, there is a lot of room for innovation in this category.